MateuszBlazejowski/Image_Editing_Project/README.md

 ## Overview

 This project is an interactive image generator written in C# that utilizes a native C++ library for image processing.
-The application allows users to generate and manipulate images using a series of commands, which can be chained together using a pipe (`|`) character.
-The project was developed as part of a university coursework in advanced programming with a focus on interoperability.
+The application allows users to generate and manipulate images using a series of commands, which can be chained together.
+The project was developed as part of a university coursework.

 ## MANUAL:

-1: Copy the repository
+- 1: Copy the repository
-2: Open the project in Visual Studio or other IDE
+- 2: Open the project in Visual Studio or other IDE
-3: Set MinImage as a startup project if not set already
+- 3: Set MinImage as a startup project if not set already
-4: Run the project and type "Help" to see avaliable options
+- 4: Run the project and type "Help" to see avaliable options

 ## Features